rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_25
 I:Bartos Milewski
-S:Did you notice that in the definition of 'data race' :there’s always talk of mutation?
+S:Did you notice that in the definition of 'data race' :there's always talk of mutation?

 *:L2_26
 I:defmacro